 - Appliances that will not function unless another appliance is turned off.

-The safety and well-being of your family, your home, and your belongings are more than enough reason to consider upgrading your electrical panel.
+The safety and well-being of your family, your home, and your belongings are more than enough reasons to consider upgrading your electrical panel.
 Don’t put your family and property at risk.
 If your panel is unsuitable for your home’s needs, call our Abbotsford electricians at 604-308-6195 to have us upgrade your panel to 200 amps.

 What are some signs that I may need a new electrical panel?